briot/geneapro/README.md

        sh ./setup.sh

-   This command will download required nodejs and python dependencies (which might take a while the first time), and then start split the window into several parts: one makes sure the server is running, another that the resources needed by the web browser are compiled.
+   This command will download required nodejs and python dependencies (which might take a while the first time), and then start the server.

    This command also creates an empty database if none exists yet.